 Spencer has a great perspective on this matter because he does both.
 He has directed and edited pieces for Lyft, Allbirds, and others and is on staff at Avocados and Coconuts.
 Each time he’s learning something new about directing.
 Or editing.
 Or both.

 Much like a web, editing and directing can and should meet at countless points during the process.
 Spencer’s perspective is that his time in the editing bay has made him a better filmmaker overall, but he also believes more editors need to be in the director’s chair.
-In this interview, we spoke to Spencer about:
+In this interview, we spoke to Spencer about being both editor and director, and what that meant for his ad with Lyft.

 What motivated you to become both an editor and director?